impactorbitco/handbook-main/content/ims/policies/HR/Grievance and Remediation Policy.md

 For questions or assistance regarding grievances, employees should contact the HR department.

-This Grievance Policy is effective as of [insert date] and applies to all grievances raised by employees of Green Orbit Digital from this date onwards.
+This Grievance Policy is effective as of [insert date] and applies to all grievances raised by employees of Impact Orbit Creative Group from this date onwards.